harbaum/kvv/README.md

 ## Where does the data come from?

 The KVV offers a [live timetable](http://live.kvv.de).
-A quick look at the network traffic (or at the embedded Javascript code) reveals that some easy to handle JSON can be downloaded e.g. for the tram stop "Pionierstraße" using [this http get request](https://live.kvv.de/webapp/departures/bystop/PIO?maxInfos=10&key=377d840e54b59adbe53608ba1aad70e8).
+A quick look at the network traffic (or at the embedded Javascript code) reveals that some easy to handle JSON can be downloaded e.g. for the tram stop "Pionierstraße" using [this http get request](https://projekte.kvv-efa.de/sl3-alone/XSLT_DM_REQUEST?outputFormat=JSON&coordOutputFormat=WGS84[dd.ddddd]&depType=stopEvents&locationServerActive=1&mode=direct&name_dm=7000238&type_dm=stop&useOnlyStops=1&useRealtime=1&limit=10).

 The station ID of the station to be displayed is hardcoded into the sketch.
-By default this is set to PIO which is the ID of the station named Pionierstraße.
+By default this is set to 7000238 which is the ID of the station named Pionierstraße.
 The API allows to search for IDs by station names and even parts of it.
-E.g. to search for any station including "Pionier" in its name use the following search: [https://live.kvv.de/webapp/stops/byname/Pionier?key=377d840e54b59adbe53608ba1aad70e8](https://live.kvv.de/webapp/stops/byname/Pionier?key=377d840e54b59adbe53608ba1aad70e8).
+E.g. to search for any station including "Pionier" in its name use the following search: [https://www.kvv.de/tunnelEfaDirect.php?action=XSLT_STOPFINDER_REQUEST&name_sf=pionier&outputFormat=JSON&type_sf=any](https://www.kvv.de/tunnelEfaDirect.php?action=XSLT_STOPFINDER_REQUEST&name_sf=pionier&outputFormat=JSON&type_sf=any).
 For other stations replace "Pionier" with the phrase you are searching for.
-The station IDs can then be read from the JSON reply.
+The station IDs can then be read from the '''stateless''' field in the JSON reply.

 ## The sketch